SensehacK/dev-cheatsheet/ios/library/framework.md

 ### Static vs Dynamic

 Static - unit of codebase linked at compile time.
-Which doesnt change
+Which doesn't change

 Dynamic - binds symbols at runtime execution.
 Recommended approach to save storage.
 But has performance costs when the compiler does dynamic linking with `Mach-O` llvm and other process stuff.